lh3/minisv/README.md

 1. Extract SVs from read alignment with `extract`.
 This command processes one read at a time, extracts long INDELs or breakends and outputs in a BED-like minisv format.
-If you have tumor-normal pairs, remember to use `-n` to specify samples such thatdd you can distinguish the samples in step 3.
+If you have tumor-normal pairs, remember to use `-n` to specify samples such that you can distinguish the samples in step 3.

 2. Intersect candidate SVs extracted from multiple alignment files with `isec`.
    You can skip this step if you use one reference genome only, but you would